sinProject-Inc/talk/docs/50-git/60-git-user-profiles.md

 ---
 title: Git User Profiles
+description: This document will guide you on setting up your git user profiles using the Git Config User Profiles extension in VSCode.
+This is especially helpful for people who share a development device.
 ---

 This document will guide you on setting up your git user profiles using the [Git Config User Profiles](https://marketplace.visualstudio.com/items?itemName=syler.git-config-user-profiles) extension in VSCode.
 This is especially helpful for people who share a development device.